helena-intel/readmes/openvino_llm_model_export_npu.md

 ## Convert the model to OpenVINO.

+For NPU, it is important to export with "NPU friendly settings".
+These are: symmetric INT4 quantization (`--weight-format int4 --sym`) and for models larger than >4B channel-wise quantization (`--group-size -1`).
+For models smaller than <4B channel-wise quantization is not as important, but it does speed up inference and has a lower memory footprint. `--awq` is a setting to improve model output quality.
+It is not related to NPU and can be omitted.

 In this example we use the model meta-llama/Llama-3.2-1B-Instruct .
 To use another model, replace that with the model_id on https://huggingface.co

 ```
 optimum-cli export openvino --sym --weight-format int4 --awq --dataset wikitext2 -m meta-llama/Llama-3.2-1B-Instruct Llama-3.2-1B-Instruct-ov-int4-sym
 ```

-To export a model with more than 4B parameters, use `--group-size -1`:
+To export a model with more than 4B parameters, use channel-wise quantization with `--group-size -1`:

 ```
 optimum-cli export openvino --sym --weight-format int4 --group-size -1 --awq --dataset wikitext2 -m meta-llama/Llama-3.1-8B-Instruct meta-llama/Llama-3.1-8B-Instruct-ov-int4-sym